MicrosoftDocs/appcenter-docs/docs/migration/auth/index.md

 - You can't configure a native sign-in screen, create a password reset user experience or change the user language of the sign-in page.
 - The App Center Auth portal experience also did not support searching and managing users, identity providers, applications, or permissions.

-When you use Azure AD B2C directly, you'll be able to use any user flows and custom polcies including [configuring a native sign-in screen](https://docs.microsoft.com/azure/active-directory-b2c/configure-ropc?tabs=applications) and [creating a password reset experience](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-reference-sspr).
+When you use Azure AD B2C directly, you'll be able to use any user flows and custom policies including [configuring a native sign-in screen](https://docs.microsoft.com/azure/active-directory-b2c/configure-ropc?tabs=applications) and [creating a password reset experience](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-reference-sspr).
 Learn more about the [complete list of Azure AD B2C user flows](https://docs.microsoft.com/azure/active-directory-b2c/user-flow-versions#v1).
 Additionally, you'll be able to manage your users and experience the full capabilities of Azure AD B2C in the Azure portal.

 ### Added Benefits of using MSAL